We may earn a commission when you buy using our links.

 Need I say more to showcase how serious they take your privacy?
 Not only that, but NordVPN also allows you to visit restricted websites that aren’t allowed in your country and download torrents without worrying about the FBI knocking down your door at any moment.
 Simply activate the SmartPlay feature, and you’ll get access to more than 400 geo-restricted streaming services, including Netflix, Amazon Prime, and Pandora.

 In today’s world, personal data is the currency of big corporations.
 It’s basically the era of online human trafficking, where every company wants to either steal or buy your info through both legitimate and illegitimate ways.
 And as most of one’s data can be known through their conversations, protecting this aspect of your online presence becomes crucial for a healthy life on the internet.

 To do so, your best bet is getting an encrypted messaging app, where your messages cannot be seen by anyone.
 You cannot go wrong with any of the above recommendations, but if we’re to choose a favorite, it would be Signal, as they got everything covered in their app.
 If the interface isn’t that important for you, this is the app for you.
 Do not forget to activate your VPN service (hint, NordVPN) while you’re texting your relatives and friends to ensure none of your critical info, including your IP and DNS settings, gets leaked.
-We hope you enjoyed our list of the best encrypted messaging apps for Android and iOS 2020.
+We hope you enjoyed our list of the best encrypted messaging apps for Android and iOS in 2021.
 What do you prefer to use?